 Some people know them as pre-nuptial agreements, others might think of it as a way to formally end a financial relationship when people are ending their domestic relationship.

 The BFA is all these things and more!

-It is a legally binding agreement to determine how property will be dealt with at the end of a relationship.
+It is a legally binding financial agreement determining how property will be dealt with at the end of a relationship.

 Considering a relationship?